-Canadian violist Brandon Chui is a member of the Hamilton Philharmonic.
-He held the position of assistant principal viola with the Kitchener-Waterloo Symphony from 2015-2017 and has also performed with the Canadian Opera Company, Malaysian Philharmonic, and Toronto Symphony Orchestras.
-He has served as principal viola at Italy's Centre for Operatic Studies, Switzerland's Verbier Festival, the Schleswig-Holstein Festival in Germany, guest principal viola at Orchestra London, and is a regular mentor/principal at Boris Brott Music Festival's National Academy Orchestra.
+Equally at home in the world of historical-performance-practice and modern viola, Canadian violist Brandon Chui joins Tafelmusik Baroque Orchestra in September 2018 while maintaining his position with the Hamilton Philharmonic, with whom he has been a member since 2007.
+He held the position of assistant principal viola with the Kitchener-Waterloo Symphony from 2015-2017 and has also performed extensively with the Aradia Ensemble, Opera Atelier, Note Bene Baroque Players, Canadian Opera Company, Malaysian Philharmonic, and Toronto Symphony Orchestras.
+Having previously held leading roles at Italy's Centre for Operatic Studies, Switzerland's Verbier Festival, the Schleswig-Holstein Festival in Germany and guest principal viola at Orchestra London, Brandon is a regular mentor/principal at Boris Brott Music Festival's National Academy Orchestra in Hamilton.

-June 11-23 2018.
+June 2–15, 2019.
 A 2-week intensive training program for advanced students and professional musicians.
-MORE INFO!
+APPLY TODAY!